-- 23. Having said that, Section 123 will require 15 months.
+23. Having said that, Section 123 will require 15 months.
 In its submission, Mexico appears to misunderstand the operation of Section 123.
-For instance, Mexico mistakenly states that "the Section 123 process involves essentially two key stages."39 In actuality, Section 123 is more properly understood as having three stages.
-40 First, there is the initial preparatory process, which includes consultations with Congress, the private sector, and the submission of a report by USTR to Congress detailing the proposed amendment, discussing the reasons for drafting the amendment as is, and describing the advice provided by the private sector advisory committees.
-As will be explained below, should the United States decide to pursue a Section 123 approach, the United States will continue to be in this stage until after January 20, 2009. - 24.
-In the next stage (the stage that Mexico omits), Commerce must draft the proposed amendment, circulate the amendment for internal comment, modify the amendment based on those comments, and obtain approval for its publication in the Federal Register.
-As stated in our submission, we estimate this process will take at least three months.
+For instance, Mexico mistakenly states that "the Section 123 process involves essentially two key stages."39 In actuality, Section 123 is more properly understood as having three stages.40 First, there is the initial preparatory process, which includes consultations with Congress, the private sector, and the submission of a report by USTR to Congress detailing the proposed amendment, discussing the reasons for drafting the amendment as is, and describing the advice provided by the private sector advisory committees.41 As will be explained below, should the United States decide to pursue a Section 123 approach, the United States will continue to be in this stage until after January 20, 2009.

+24. In the next stage (the stage that Mexico omits), Commerce must draft the proposed amendment, circulate the amendment for internal comment, modify the amendment based on those comments, and obtain approval for its publication in the Federal Register.42 As stated in our submission, we estimate this process will take at least three months.
 Importantly, however, this cannot begin until the policymakers that must comment on and grant approval for the amended rule or practice are appointed.
 Appointments will take at least a month from the end of January, though in actuality this usually takes longer.

-&lt;sup>40 Submission of the United States, paras.
+40 Submission of the United States, paras.
 35-37.

-&lt;sup>41 See, 19 U.S.C. § 3533(g)(1)(A); 19 U.S.C. § 3533(g)(1)(B); 19 U.S.C. § 3533(g)(1)(D).
+41 See, 19 U.S.C. § 3533(g)(1)(A); 19 U.S.C. § 3533(g)(1)(B); 19 U.S.C. § 3533(g)(1)(D).

-- 25. Finally, during the third stage, Commerce must allow for a reasonable time for the public to comment on the amendment, usually around 30 days, and the agencies must hold final consultations with Congress.
-After this Commerce may revise and issue the final amendment.
-The amendment may not take effect until 60 days after these final consultations with Congress occur.
-This final stage will take approximately three months. - 26.
-Although these time periods are necessarily estimates (and not averages, as Mexico argues), these estimates are not pulled from thin air.
-They are based on U.S. experience, and are the same as those put forward in the other arbitration during which Section 123 was considered, U.S. OCTG from Argentina.
-Notably, the arbitrator in that dispute largely accepted the U.S. estimates about the time Section 123 requires: the United States requested 15
+25. Finally, during the third stage, Commerce must allow for a reasonable time for the public to comment on the amendment, usually around 30 days, and the agencies must hold final consultations with Congress.
+After this Commerce may revise and issue the final amendment.43 The amendment may not take effect until 60 days after these final consultations with Congress occur.44 This final stage will take approximately three months.

+26. Although these time periods are necessarily estimates (and not averages, as Mexico argues45), these estimates are not pulled from thin air.
+They are based on U.S. experience, and are the same as those put forward in the other arbitration during which Section 123 was considered, U.S. - OCTG from Argentina.46 Notably, the arbitrator in that dispute largely accepted the U.S. estimates about the time Section 123 requires: the United States requested 15 months for a two-step implementation process (9 months for a Section 123 process, followed by 6 months for a Section 129 process); the arbitrator awarded 12 months, citing the ability for some of the Section 129 and Section 123 steps to overlap.47

-&lt;sup>42 See, 19 U.S.C. § 3533(g)(1)(C).
+- 42 See, 19 U.S.C. § 3533(g)(1)(C).

-&lt;sup>43 See, 19 U.S.C. § 3533(g)(1)(F).
+- 43 See, 19 U.S.C. § 3533(g)(1)(F).

-&lt;sup>44 19 U.S.C. § 3533(g)(2).
+- 44 19 U.S.C. § 3533(g)(2).

+- 45 Submission of Mexico, para.
+41.

-&lt;sup>46 United States - Sunset Reviews of Anti-Dumping Measures on Oil Country Tubular Goods from Argentina, Award of the Arbitrator, WT/DS268/12, 7 June 2005 ("U.S. - OCTG from Argentina (Article 21.3(c)"), para.
+46 United States - Sunset Reviews of Anti-Dumping Measures on Oil Country Tubular Goods from Argentina, Award of the Arbitrator, WT/DS268/12, 7 June 2005 ("U.S. - OCTG from Argentina (Article 21.3(c)"), para.
 7.